Meyn1/DownloadLibrary/README.md

 At the moment:
 - **StatusRequest:** Calls a Head request and returns a response message with the header information.
 - **OwnRequest:** Wrapper around your own requests.
 Easy to self-expand function of handling the downloads.
-- **RequestContainer** A container class to merge requests together and to start, pause and await them.
+- **RequestContainer:** A container class to merge requests together and to start, pause and await them.
 - **Request:** Main abstract class that can be used to expand functionality on class-based level.
     - All subclasses have a retry function
     - A completed and failed event
     - A priority function
     - A second thread for bigger files to hold the app responsive
+    - Delegates to notify when `Request` failed, completed, or canceled
     - Implementation for custom `CancellationToken` and a main `CancellationTokenSource` on `Downloader` to cancel all downloads
 - **LoadRequest:** To download the response content into files.
   - This is an HTTP file downloader with these functions:
   - *Pause* and *Start* a download
   - *Resume* a download
   - Get the *file name* and *extension* from the server
+  - Timeout function
   - Monitor the progress of the download with `IProgress<float>`
   - Can set path and filename
   - Download a specified range of a file